MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-filterable-paperlist.md

      kesm.exe DeployHost --HostName "<makes_host_instance_name>" --MakesPackage "https://<makes_storage_account_name>.blob.core.windows.net/makes/<makes_release_version>/"  --MakesHostImageId "<id_from_previous_command_output>" --MakesIndex "<custom_index_url>"
     ```

-For more detailed deployment instruction, See [Create API Instances](get-started-create-api-instances.md#create-makes-hosting-resources)
+For more detailed deployment instructions, See [Create API Instances](get-started-create-api-instances.md#create-makes-hosting-resources)

 > [!NOTE]
 > Since the index we're hosting is relatively small, you can reduce Azure consumption for the tutorial MAKES host instance by using the "--HostMachineSku" parameter and set the SKU to "Standard_D2_V2".

 ## Create Client Application with MAKES REST APIs

-We now have a backend API to server our conference paper data.
+We now have a backend API to serve our conference paper data.
 The last step is to create the client application to showcase the filterable paper list.
-The client application will retrieve data and generate filters via Evaluate and Histogram APIs.
+The client application will retrieve data and generate filters via Evaluate and CalcHistogram APIs.

 ### Paper list KES Query Expression